Upgrade to Energy-Efficient, Double-Glazed Windows Near Clacton

 What’s the difference between double glazing and secondary glazing?

-Double glazing has two panes of glass in a single frame, while secondary glazing involves adding an extra window pane to an existing single-glazed window, offering a cheaper but less effective solution.
+Double-glazing has two panes of glass in a single frame, while secondary glazing involves adding an extra window pane to an existing single-glazed window, offering a cheaper but less effective solution.

 How much can I expect to save on energy bills with double glazing?

 Savings vary depending on your home’s current insulation.
-Double glazing typically saves an average home up to 20% on heating costs annually.
+Double-glazing typically saves an average home up to 20% on heating costs annually.

 Are there design options for double glazing frames?